vberbenetz/ProveSoft/README.md

 To segregate the user authentication and application components, the two users will have separate access rights to the databases.
 Provesoftauth will retain access to the provesoftauth database for authenticating users in Gateway, and provesoft will only access the provesoft database for the business login in Resource.
 In order to allow read only external access, grant select permissions on the same tables as provesoft@localhost to provesoft@%
 ```
+  GRANT ALL PRIVILEGES ON provesoft.Authorities TO 'psgateway'@'localhost';
+  GRANT ALL PRIVILEGES ON provesoft.CompanyDetails TO 'psgateway'@'localhost';
+  GRANT ALL PRIVILEGES ON provesoft.DocumentType TO 'psgateway'@'localhost';
+  GRANT ALL PRIVILEGES ON provesoft.DocumentTypeId TO 'psgateway'@'localhost';
+  GRANT ALL PRIVILEGES ON provesoft.NewUserTokens TO 'psgateway'@'localhost';
+  GRANT ALL PRIVILEGES ON provesoft.Organizations TO 'psgateway'@'localhost';
+  GRANT ALL PRIVILEGES ON provesoft.RecoveryTokens TO 'psgateway'@'localhost';
+  GRANT ALL PRIVILEGES ON provesoft.SignoffPathId TO 'psgateway'@'localhost';
+  GRANT ALL PRIVILEGES ON provesoft.SystemSettings TO 'psgateway'@'localhost';
+  GRANT ALL PRIVILEGES ON provesoft.UserDetails TO 'psgateway'@'localhost';
   GRANT ALL PRIVILEGES ON provesoft.Users TO 'psgateway'@'localhost';
-  GRANT ALL PRIVILEGES ON provesoft.Authorities TO 'psgateway'@'localhost';
   GRANT ALL PRIVILEGES ON provesoft.* TO 'provesoft'@'localhost';
   GRANT SELECT ON provesoft.* TO 'provesoft'@'%';
   FLUSH PRIVILEGES;